 "What if the AI makes a mistake?"

 That's exactly what the approval system prevents.
 High-risk actions get reviewed by you.
 Low-risk actions run automatically.
-You control the threshold.
+You control the system.

 "Do I need to connect my tools first?"